bdurand/safe_request_timeout/README.md

 :construction:

-This gem provides a safe and convenient mechanism for adding a timeout mechanism for a block of code.
+This gem provides a safe and convenient mechanism for adding a timeout mechanism to a block of code.
 The gem ensures that the timeout is safe to call and will not raise timeout errors from random places in your code which can leave your application in an indeterminate state.

 It is designed to work in situations where there is a general timeout needed on some kind of request.
 For instance, consider a Rack HTTP request.
-This request may be behind a web server process which already has it's own timeout where it sends an error back to the client when the request is taking too long to process.
+This request may be behind a web server running in a separate process with it's own timeout where it sends an error back to the client when the application is taking too long to process the request.
 However, your Ruby application won't know anything about this and will continue processing the request and generating a response for a client that is no longer going to receive the response which just wastes server resources.

 When requests start timing out due to an external issue like a slow database query, then it is more difficult to recover and can cascade an isolated issue into a general site outage.
-Often the timeouts you have on resources like database connections won't cover this case either since individual queries never hit the timeout limit.
+Often the timeouts you have on resources like database connections won't cover this case either since individual queries might never hit the timeout limit.

-Unlike the `Timeout` class in the Ruby standard library, this code is very explicit about where timeout errors can be raised, so you don't need to worry about a timeout leaving your application in an indeterminate state.
+Unlike the `Timeout` class in the Ruby standard library, this code is very explicit about where timeout errors can be raised, so you don't need to worry about a timeout error in an unexpected place leaving your application in an indeterminate state.

 There is built in support for Rails applications.
 For other frameworks you will need to add some middleware and hooks to implement the timeout mechanism.

 ## Usage

-You can wrap any block in a timout block.
+You can wrap code in a timout block.

 ```ruby
 SafeRequestTimeout.timeout(15) do